AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 >
 > :bulb: A full discussion of John the Ripper's configuration file is beyond the scope of this exercise, but see the `doc/CONFIG` file in the official JtR source distribution for more information about customizing `john`'s behavior.

-To see why *these* specific candidates were constructed from the input wordlist, we can examine the specific rules `john` applied to them.
+To see why these specific candidates were generated from the original words, we can examine the specific wordlist rules `john` applied to them.
 By default, when you invoke `john` with a combination of the `--wordlist` and `--rules` options, it will load the mangling rules in the "`Wordlist`" section of the `john.conf` file.
 In my copy of `john.conf`, this section header is at line 338 of the file and it begins like this:

 ```
 # Wordlist mode rules